jibundeyare/sitex.example.com/README.md

 - the home directories are `/home/siteXX`
 - the databases users are `siteXX`
 - the databases are `siteXX`
-- the dedicated Apache2 virtual hosts are `siteXX.popschool-lens.fr`
+- the dedicated Apache2 virtual hosts are if the form `siteXX.example.com`
 - the dedicated PHP FPM pools are `siteXX`

 ## Prerequisites